etnite/tiledb_scripts/README.md

 ### Workflow

-TileDB-VCF seems to be geared somewhat more towards a GATK workflow, where single-sample gVCF files are created prior to SNP calling.
-Typically I avoid using GATK because, as of this writing, it still doesn't support the newer .csi indices required for larger chromosomes (e.g. many of the wheat chromosomes).

-Therefore my use case is a little roundabout.
-We will typically call variants using BCFTools or Freebayes.
+My use case is a little roundabout as I don't usually create single-sample VCF files as part of my variant calling process.
+I will typically call variants using BCFTools or Freebayes.
 Both of these tools create cohort or multi-sample VCF/BCF files.
 These must then be split into single-sample VCF/BCF files using `bcftools +split` prior to ingestion into the DB.
 On the other end, single sample